-They take back your CDs (even vinyl records) in exchange of some credit to buy the next piece of tech wonder!
+They take back your CDs (even vinyl records) in exchange for credit to buy the next piece of tech wonder!

-If you are willing to part away with 220 CDs, your reward will be an iPhone 3G.
+If you are willing to part with 220 CDs, your reward could be an iPhone.

 If you have no further use of the baby stuff that is still occupying space, check out parenting lists in order to get rid of them.

 Yahoo!
 Groups and/or Google Groups could show you some relevant lists.
 You can make use of keywords such as parents or playgroup, and always indicate your location.

 You will find the likes ParkSlopeParents, Berkeley Parents Network, Neighborhood Parents Network of Chicago, and DC Urban Moms and Dads in your neighborhood.

 Since most consider baby and toddler stuff to be perishable items, it makes sense to price your items is at a 50% discount from their original purchased price (you can make an exception if those are new or unused).